semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 - Original project creator revoked GitHub access to Semaphore app;
 - Original project creator does not have access to that GitHub repository anymore.

-If deploy key is broken Semaphore will not be able to check out code from that repository and job log might display following error:
+If a deploy key is broken Semaphore will not be able to check out code from that repository and job log might display following error:
 ``` yaml
 git@github.com: Permission denied (publickey).
 fatal: Could not read from remote repository.
 ```
-To check the status of deploy key go to project settings on Semaphore 2.0 and find GitHub settings.
+To check the status of deploy key go to the project settings on Semaphore 2.0 and find GitHub settings.
 Green check mark next to "Deploy Key" means that Semaphore found a valid deploy key.
 If the deploy key is broken a red "X" icon will be shown instead.